telecta/playbook/README.md

 As users become more demanding they will naturally require applications that are more interactive and require real-time interactions with their fellow users.

 The [Phoenix Framework](http://www.phoenixframework.org/) has been spesifically designed to support next-generation web applications.
-Applying the convetions of [Ruby on Rails](http://rubyonrails.org/) framework, developers can rapidly build applications that are highly interactive while supporting serving millions of users.
+Applying the convetions of [Ruby on Rails](http://rubyonrails.org/) framework, developers can rapidly build applications that are highly interactive while serving millions of users.

 ### The deliverables